Akarsh63/B21CS063/README.md

 Answer 8: a.
 Paging

-Answer 9: b.
-Using hardware interrupts
+Answer 9: d.
+Both b and c

 Answer 10: b.
 No